 I have completed the European Society for Trauma and Dissociation (ESTD), UK Network Foundation Course in Dissociation and Trauma.

-I am a therapist within a Qualified Provider (AQP) counselling service for the NHS under the Improving access to psychological therapies (IAPT) banner.
+I am a therapist within a Qualified Provider (AQP) counselling service for the NHS under the Improving access to psychological therapies (IAPTus) banner.

-I have also been involved with several employers with the Employee Assistance Programme (EAP).
+I am also been involved with several employers with the Employee Assistance Programme (EAP); nationally and locally.

 As a CPCAB L6 supervisor, my model is based on Hawkins and Shohet’s "7 eyed model" working with, holding and considering the 7 focus/aspects of therapeutic work: the client; the interventions; the client and therapist relationship; the therapist’s process; the therapist-supervisor relationship; the supervisor’s process; the wider context (both organisational and societal) within which the counselling is taking place.

 Additionally, I also use aspects of Page and Wosket’s, 1994 "Cyclical model" which incorporates: